njones61/ce547/docs/unit3/11_boundary_condition/boundary_condition_class.md

 8) Bring up the flow budget dialog and determine how much water is going out the right side (-5538).

 9) Double-click on the main coverage in the map module and add **Specified Flow** as an attribute.
+This creates a set of pseudo-wells along the boundary to force a specified discharge of water along the boundary.

 10) Double-click on the arc on the right boundary of the model and change it to specified flow at the rate you determined.